-With large and well-developed agricultural, mining, oil and gas, manufacturing and service sectors, Brazil is expanding in world markets.
+With large and well-developed agricultural, mining, oil and gas, manufacturing and service sectors, Brazil has expanded into world markets.
 China has replaced the United States as Brazil's largest trading partner.
 Brazil is second to Australia as the world's largest iron ore exporter.
 Brazil is also the largest, or second-largest, exporter of beef, soybeans, orange juice, sugar and chicken.
-It is the world's second-largest producer and largest exporter of ethanol.
 Still, Brazil is facing a number of challenges including manufacturing competition from China, slow productivity gains, and infrastructure bottlenecks.

-Externally, Mercosul is the most important economic grouping for Brazil.
-Under the Mercosul treaty, tariffs between members are lowered gradually on most products and common external tariffs are applied to non-members.
-Mercosul represents a market of over 280 million people with an estimated combined GDP in 2014 of more than US$3.2 trillion.
+Externally, Mercosur is the most important economic grouping for Brazil.
+Under the Mercosur treaty, tariffs between members are lowered gradually on most products and common external tariffs are applied to non-members.
+Mercosur represents a market of over 280 million people with an estimated combined GDP in 2017 of more than US$2.6 trillion.

 Bilateral economic and trade relationship

 Australian economic engagement with Brazil has grown steadily since the mid-1990s, most notably in mining, agribusiness, services, and more recently in the education sector.
-Brazil is Australia's largest trading partner in South America, with two-way merchandise trade between Australia and Brazil totalling A$1.414 billion in Financial Year 2013-14.
-Merchandise trade comprised exports of A$815 million to Brazil and imports of A$600 million from Brazil.
-Major exports to Brazil included coal, crude petroleum, nickel ores and concentrates, and aluminum.
-Major imports from Brazil included medicaments, civil engineering equipment and parts, coffee and fruit juices.
+Brazil is Australia's largest trading partner in South America, with two-way trade in merchandise and services trade between Australia and Brazil valued at $3.313 billion in 2016-17.
+Trade comprised merchandise and services exports of $2.375 billion to Brazil and imports of $938 million from Brazil.
+Major exports to Brazil included coal, crude petroleum, nickel ores and concentrates, aluminum and education-related travel.
+Major imports from Brazil included medicaments, coffee, civil engineering equipment and parts, and personal travel services.

-Australian investment in Brazil was A$13.049 billion in 2013.
-There are currently 110 Australian companies with a presence in Brazil, around one quarter of which are ASX200 listed.
-Major Australian companies with a presence in Brazil include BHP Billiton, Macquarie, Pacific Hydro, Rio Tinto and Orica.
+Australian investment in Brazil was $9.2 billion in 2016.
+There are over 100 Australian companies with a presence in Brazil, around one quarter of which are ASX200 listed.
+Major Australian companies with a presence in Brazil include BHP, Macquarie, Pacific Hydro, Rio Tinto and Orica.
 Brazilian companies with investments in Australia include JBS-Friboi, Vale, WEG Natura Cosmeticos and Marcopolo.
-With investments of around A$2.5 billion in Australia, JBS-Friboi is the largest meat processing company in the Australian market.
+With investments of around $2.5 billion in Australia, JBS-Friboi is the largest meat processing company in the Australian market.